 It is the second statement to Chavah that has caused much controversy throughout history.
 Chavah’s desire will be for Adam.
 Many misogynistic commentators have suggested this is an unquenchable sexual desire.
 Any honest man can tell you this is certainly NOT the case, lol.
 (And if they’re super honest, they wish it were!)
 The Hebrew term is teshukah.
 This unique Hebrew word is only used in three passages in the entire Bible: Genesis 3:16; 4:7, and Song of Solomon 7:10.
 Let’s look at the other Genesis text first.

 Then the LORD said to Cain, “Why are you angry?
 And why has your countenance fallen?
 “If you do well, will not your countenance be lifted up?
 And if you do not do well, sin is crouching at the door; and its desire is for you, but you must master it.”
 (Gen. 4:6-7)

-This revelation has many implications and consequences that can be traced throughout the biblical text and recorded history.
-But we still serve the God of Restoration.
-As redeemed followers of the God of Israel, we want to return to the garden.
-And that, I believe, is what the third verse in scripture with the word teshukah (desire) is all about.
-I hope to explore it in Part III.
+This revelation has many implications and consequences that can be traced throughout the Biblical text and recorded history.
+But, we still serve the God of Restoration.
+As redeemed followers of the God of Israel, we want to return to the Garden.
+And that, I believe, is what the third verse in scripture with the word teshukah is all about.
+Read all about it in Part III.